-Alternatively, active listening also entails asking for permission to interrupt the conversation for clarifications or disagreements.
-An example of this is asking, “Sorry, can I ask you a question?
-When you ask for clarification, be sure to do without accusing your partner of lying.
+Alternatively, active listening also entails asking permission to interrupt the conversation for clarification or disagreements.
+An example is asking, “Sorry, can I ask you a question?
+When you ask for clarification, do without accusing your partner of lying.

 2. Pay Attention to Non-Verbal Behavior

 Studies show that fifty-five percent of communication is non-verbal.
 Therefore, next time you’re communicating with your partner, remember communication is much more than what you say.
 Pay attention to your partner’s non-verbal behavior: